fpirri/covid19/README.english.md

 <img src="https://github.com/fpirri/covid19/raw/master/history/images/archive/2020-04-28%20Countries%20Daily%20Deaths%20per%20Million.wma.SSUG.png">

 Considering the weekly periodicity, very marked in Sweden, the second group also appears fairly homogeneous.

 All the graphs present an initial phase of rapid growth.
-Then growth slows down to a maximum, followed by a slow descent.
+So growth slows down to the maximum, followed by a slow descent.
 The main differences concern the size of the maximum, with a worse / better ratio of about 4 times.
-The ascent duration seems surprisingly similar for all countries, with the peaks a few days apart.
+The duration of the ascent seems surprisingly similar for all countries, with the peaks a few days away.
 On TV I had received a message of great difference from one country to another.

-**Do I reached an answer?**
+**Did I find an answer?**

-NO, not really.
-I now have many more question to answer, such as:
-Why are the curves so similar?
+No, not really.
+Now I have many other questions to answer, such as:   Why are the curves so similar?
-Why do countermeasures seem to have little influence on the times?
+Why do countermeasures seem to have little influence on time?
 Why is the descent much slower than the ascent?
 What other parameters should I look at immediately?
 What should we have done and we haven't done enough?
-Anyway, I will start next section with the most important new question in my mind.

 ----